codership/documentation/galeracluster/source/galeraparameters.rst

 This parameter determines how long a node on the delayed list must remain responsive before it removes one entry.
 The number of entries on the delayed list and how long it takes before the node removes all entries depends on how long the delayed node was unresponsive.

-.. seealso:: For more information on the delayed list and the Auto Eviction process, see :doc:`autoeviction`.
+.. note:: **See Also**: For more information on the delayed list and the Auto Eviction process, see :doc:`autoeviction`.

 +-----------------------+---------+------------+------------+
 | Default Value         | Dynamic | Introduced | Deprecated |